computer-communication-security-club/ctf-night/README.md

 ### Contributing Guidelines

-Read through our [contributing guidelines][contributing] to learn about our submission process, coding rules, and more.
+Read through our [contributing guidelines](CONTRIBUTING.md) to learn about our submission process, coding rules, and more.

 ### Code of Conduct